jankatins/pr-workflow-example/docs/dummy.md

 # Example Text

-Just to give something to produce merge conflicts
+Just to give something to produce merge conflicts and show that it works.

 ## What is Lorem Ipsum?